rossta/rossta.github.com/source/blog/2018-06-11-building-a-pdf-viewer-with-vue-part-1.html.md

 ---
-title: Rendering PDFs with Vue.js
+title: Building a Simple PDF Viewer with Vue.js
 author: Ross Kaffenberger
 published: false
-summary: Embed documents in your HTML
+summary: A look at Portable Document Format rendering with PDF.js and Vue
 description: This tutorial demonstrates how to create Vue.js components that can render PDFs along with tools like Webpack, PDF.js, and the canvas element.
 pull_image: 'blog/stock/rafaela-biazi-typewriter-unsplash.jpg'
 pull_image_caption: Photo by Rafaela Biazi on Unsplash
-series:
+series: 'Vue PDF Viewer'
 category: Code
 tags:
   - Vue